isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <br>
 <br>Parents are advised to purchase at least 1 set of formal school uniform
 (school shirt and pants for boys/school blouse and skirt for girls) for formal occasion and at least 1 set of school red polo-T shirt.
-Both can be worn for school.
+Both the school shirt and red polo can be worn for school.
 <br>
 <br><strong>Purchasing of Textbooks</strong>
 <br>